ooikk/Arduino-Documentation/07_SDCard_Display/SDCard.md

 - Uses the native endianness of the ESP32 – fastest.
 - tft.setSwapBytes(true) is a single instruction.

-Below is the Python script to batch convert ASCII RGB565 images file to binary RGB565 file.
+Below is the Python script to convert ASCII RGB565 images file to binary RGB565 file.

 *Refer to 1.8 TFT SPI Display section for online tool to convert images to RGB565 ASCII format.*
 - [1.8" TFT Display](https://github.com/ooikk/Arduino-Documentation/blob/main/05_1.8_TFT_SPI_Display/1.8_TFT_Display.md)